-Mr. Harish Salve, representing the respondents argued that the case should be decided as a ‘title’ dispute which can be decided by this 3 judge bench.
-He said that court should not factor in the politics and religious sensitivities and hear it like a normal title dispute.
-He said that there is no larger ‘constitutional question’ which merits referral to a constitutional bench.
+Mr. Harish Salve, representing the respondents argued that the case should be decided as a ‘title’ dispute.
+He added that court should not factor in the politics and religious sensitivities and there is no larger ‘constitutional question’ which merits referral to a constitutional bench.

-Mr. K. Parasaran echoed Mr. Salve’s argument to say that time of the court is important and the hearing should continue under the present 3 judge bench.
+Mr. K. Parasaran echoed Mr. Salve’s argument to say as court's time is important so the hearing should continue under the present 3 judge bench.
 He said that the case involves admissibility of evidence which can best be done by a 3 judge bench.
-He referred to the long-standing nature of dispute going back to 1858 and it should be decided expediently without any delaying tactics.
-Mr. Ramchandran responded that referring the case as a title dispute is akin to living in denial.
+He referred to the long-standing nature of dispute going back to 1858 and urged the bench to decide it expediently without any delaying tactics.
+Mr. Ramchandran responded that referring the case as a title dispute is akin to 'living in denial'.
 This case goes at the heart of our constitutional ethos and must be decided by a constitutional bench.
 The day's hearing ended inconclusively with Respondents opposing the demand for hearing by a larger bench.
 The petitioners were demanding hearing by the larger bench as principles of secularism, rule of law needed to be examined while respondents urged the court to see it as private title dispute.

 The matter has been posted to be heard on 15th May 2018.